kentcooper/restangular/README.md

 #### setEncodeIds

 You can set here if you want to URL Encode IDs or not.
 By default, it's true.

+#### setAllow$Properties

+You can set this to either `true` or `false`.
+By default it's false.
+If set to true, this will allow properties that start with a $ to be passed through the service.
+If it's set to false than the properties with a $ will be stripped from json objects sent to the service.

 ### Accessing configuration